G. Thilakavathi: Marriage Life

-Thilakavathi was born in and completed her schooling in the Dharmapuri district of Tamil Nadu.
-She is an alumnus of Auxilium College, Vellore and Stella Maris College, Chennai.
+Indian Police Service Career

 In 1976, she became the first woman from Tamil Nadu to become an Indian Police Service (IPS) officer.
 She began her police career as an Assistant superintendent of Police serving in Vellore and later Tiruchirappalli.
 She subsequently served as Deputy Commissioner of Police of Chennai and Superintendent of Police in the Civil Supplies CID and Commercial Crime Investigation Wing, before being promoted to the rank of Deputy inspector general of police (DIG), while being posted to the Railways in early 1993.
 Later that year, she was appointed the DIG for the Chengalpattu-MGR range, that covered districts Chengalpattu East and West, and South Arcot.
 In the process became the first woman DIG of the State.
 In 2007, she was promoted to Additional Director General of Police (ADGP).
 In 2010, she was posted as chairman of the Tamil Nadu Uniformed Services Recruitment Board, upon receiving a promotion to the rank of Director general of police.

-As writer
+Literature Works

-In 1987, her first short story was published in Dinakaran.
+G.Thilakavathi has scaled heights in the Tamil literary world, penning poetry, nine novels, 18 novellas, nine short story collections, comprising over 150 short stories, 11 essay collections, 14 translations and edited eight books..In 1987, her first short story was published in Dinakaran.
 Her first short story collection to be published in book form was 'Theyumo sooriyan'.
-She is a prolific writer who has written more than 300 short stories and a number of novels and poems.
 Her short stories Theiyumo Sooriyan (Will the Sun Wane) and Arasigal aluvathillai (Queens don’t cry) won the Government of Tamil Nadu's best short story prize for 1988-89.
 Her novel Pathini Penn (1983) was made into a film.
-Some of her works including Vaarthai thavari vittai, Arasigal aluvathillai and Muppathu kodi mugangal have been adapted for television.
+Some of her works including Vaarthai thavari vittai, Arasigal aluvathillai,Muppathu kodi mugangal have been adapted for television.
 She is also a translator for Sahitya Akademi and has translated Nizhal Kodugal, Uthirum Ilaigalin Oosai, Govarthan Ram and 50 short stories into Tamil.
 In 2005, she was awarded the Sahitya Akademi Award for Tamil for her novel Kalmaram (lit.
 The Stone Tree).